 There are a variety of treatments for psoriasis which come in different forms.
 A GP or dermatologist will recommend the treatment that is best for you.

 Treatment of psoriasis starts with avoiding the triggers (mentioned above) that can make it worse.

 ‘Topical treatments’ means treatments applied directly to the skin:

 - Moisturisers (emollients) help to reduce the build-up of scale and itch.
 They may also help increase the effectiveness of other topical treatments.

 - Steroid (cortisone) creams, ointments, gels, lotions and shampoos come in a variety of strengths and help reduce inflammation, thickness, and scale.

-- Vitamin D analogue, combined with steroid, preparations are available as topical treatments in the form of gels, ointments and foam spray.
-Vitamin D analogue and steroid combination treatment is effective in reducing inflammation, thickness and scale.
+- Vitamin D analogue (Calcipotriol) preparations are available as topical treatments, combined with steroid in the form of gels, ointments and foam spray.
+Calcipotriol and steroid combination treatment is effective in reducing inflammation, thickness and scale.

 - Tar-based soaps, bath oils, shampoos and creams can help reduce inflammation, itch and scale.
 Some may be mixed with a weak acid to help dissolve scale.

 Phototherapy or ultraviolet (UV) therapy mimics the beneficial effect of sunlight on psoriasis.
 There are two types: